KristianMeier/cvr-krme-5.1/README.md

 ## Project Scope

 `I built some of the pages/features from a site i use everyday: https://cvr.dk.
 The project is built the technologies, that I should be familiar with for my internship to work on https://www.billy.dk.
-Please refere to the folder /src/Mocks for the pages i have mocked`.
+Please refere to the folder /src/Mocks, to find the pages from https://cvr.dk, that I have mocked.`

 ### How have i been told to distribution my internship-preparation?